 This was Shapiro’s first public appearance in Israel, but most likely will not be his last.

 The event was sponsored by CPAC, Shibolet Press, Sella Meir Publishing and the Tel Aviv International Salon, Israel's largest speakers forum.

-Joseph Magen is Co-Founder and Managing Editor of ALL ISRAEL NEWS and ALL ARAB NEWS.
-He has more than 20 years of experience in high-tech, software development, and the Israeli venture capital industry.
-Joseph lives in the Judean Hills outside of Jerusalem with his wife and five young children.
+Joseph Magen is Co-Founder and Managing Editor of ALL ISRAEL NEWS.
+He has more than 20 years of experience in high-tech, software development, real esate, and venture capital.
+Joseph lives outside of Jerusalem with his wife and five young children.